 Wide in scope but rich in detail, restrained yet deeply moving, In His Own Image masterly weaves together the story of an individual life with universal themes that resonate across time and space.

-Jérôme Ferrari is a writer and translator born in 1968 in Paris.
-His 2012 novel, The Sermon on the Fall of Rome, won the Goncourt Prize.
-He is also the author of Where I Left My Soul (MacLehose, 2012).
-He teaches philosophy at the French School of Abu Dhabi.
+Born in Paris in 1968, Jérôme Ferrari is an author and translator who has taught in Algeria, Corsica, and Abu Dhabi.
+His 2012 novel, The Sermon on the Fall of Rome (MacLehose, 2016), won the Goncourt Prize.
+He is also the author of Where I Left My Soul (MacLehose, 2012), and The Principle (Europa, 2017).